-Today, there are many different teas in color.
-These can be black, green, yellow, white, oolong or post-fermented.
-In reality, they are obtained by a different treatment of the harvested leaves.
-The main stages in the production of teas are picking, withering, desiccation (only for white, green, yellow or oolong tea), oxidation (for black, oolong or yellow teas), rolling, drying, sorting, final cooking or roasting (for black or oolong teas).
+Today, a diverse array of tea colors exists, including black, green, yellow, white, oolong, and post-fermented teas.
+These varieties result from different treatments of the harvested leaves.
+The main stages of tea production are picking, withering, desiccation (for white, green, yellow, or oolong tea), oxidation (for black, oolong, or yellow teas), rolling, drying, sorting, and final cooking or roasting (for black or oolong teas).

-The first tea note in perfumery was introduced in 1985 by Annick Goutal.
-It was a smoked tea.
-Nevertheless, it was popularized by Jean-Claude Ellena in 1992.
-Coming from an Irish family, it is a bit of his personal history that he has incorporated into several of his perfumes.
-All kinds of teas are then involved in our essences, whether it is green tea, black tea, tea flavored with jasmine, etc. These are obtained by distillation, infusion or reproduction from other essences.
-They impart an aromatic and more or less sustained odor to the perfumes which contain them.
-As such, the green tea note is regularly used in perfumery.
-It creates a fresh trail.
-Black tea, meanwhile, gives a more smoky and woody dimension.
+The first tea note in perfumery was introduced in 1985 by Annick Goutal, featuring a smoked tea scent.
+However, Jean-Claude Ellena popularized tea notes in perfumery in 1992.
+Hailing from an Irish family, Ellena incorporated his personal history into several of his fragrances.
+Various teas, such as green tea, black tea, and jasmine-flavored tea, are now incorporated into perfumes.
+These tea notes are obtained through distillation, infusion, or reproduction from other essences, imparting an aromatic and varying intensity to the fragrances containing them.
+The green tea note, for instance, is frequently used in perfumery for its fresh trail, while black tea provides a more smoky and woody dimension.

 - Annick Goutal's introduction of the smoked tea note in 1985 marked a groundbreaking moment for tea notes in perfumery.

 - Jean-Claude Ellena, a renowned perfumer, helped popularize tea notes in perfumery by incorporating his own personal history into his fragrances.